Understanding Fly Fishing Leaders and Tippet

 You learned your knots, because each leader required tying anywhere from 7-11 pieces of mono together, and in specific lengths.
 You also rapidly learned how leaders worked, because you had to build them.
 Changing designs was simplified, because adjustments were actually made easier by the fact that each diameter was clearly labeled, with a knot at each end.
 Cause and effect was easily seen, because changing section length was so simple.
 It allowed anglers to understand, on a fundamental level, how a leader worked, and how to adjust it to make it more effective.
 Anglers learned they could make a leader behave in any way by adjusting its length and taper.
 To turn a leader over in a heavy wind, use a short, rapid taper.
 Or create a leader that allows your fly to land gently by extending the taper and using thinner diameters.
 It’s interesting to go back and study those old leader taper diagrams, to see what a taper looks like and learn about the actual leader diameters used throughout the taper.
 The continuously tapered leader does the same job as the hand tied leader, so it would make sense that the relative lengths of the different diameters would be the same.
 Armed with your taper knowledge, and the ability to balance tippet size to fly size, the leader will go from being something you tie on to something that will actually help you catch fish.

-Order Leaders and Tippet Below
+Order Fly Fishing Leaders and Tippet Below